The OCN Blog

 Gentry said Providence is flipping its perspective on recognizing nurses and evaluating how to acknowledge the accomplishments of its staff.
 For example, instead of giving nurse leaders in the medical/surgical units unrealistic turnover goals, Providence will now recognize them for training so many nurses and helping to ensure the specialty areas are fully staffed, she said.

-Barfield urged employers to implement shared governance giving nurses a direct say in the process of their work, rather than strictly top-down decision-making.
+Barfield urged employers to implement shared governance.
+This gives nurses a direct say in their work process rather than strictly top-down decision-making.
 Bitton emphasized meaningful recognition can only come from employers listening to their nursing staff and making real changes.